dippynark/cluster-api-provider-kubernetes/README.md

 ### Infrastructure

-Any recent Kubernetes cluster should be suitable for the outer cluster (compatibility matrix to come).
-The following manifests assume we are using an outer cluster that supports [LoadBalancer Service] types, although they can be adapted for clusters that do not.
+Any recent Kubernetes cluster (1.16+) should be suitable for the outer cluster.

 We are going to use [Calico] as an overlay implementation for the inner cluster with [IP-in-IP encapsulation] enabled so that our outer cluster does not need to know about the inner cluster's Pod